MustYa81/E-commerce-Database-Design/README.md

 product_variation links each SKU to its size and color.

 Stock Keeping Unit (SKU)
-A SKU is a unique identifier for each individual item that you can actually sell.
+A SKU is a unique identifier for each individual item that one can actually sell.
 It tracks specific variations like:

 Product: T-shirt